mmontalbo/gir.core/docs/fuzzing.md

-The shell hook provisions a local `.dotnet` tools directory and installs or updates `SharpFuzz.CommandLine` to the version pinned in [`properties/GirCore.Fuzzing.props`](../properties/GirCore.Fuzzing.props), ensuring the CLI targets .NET 9.
+The shell hook provisions a local `.dotnet` tools directory and installs or updates `SharpFuzz.CommandLine` to the version pinned in [`properties/GirCore.Fuzzing.props`](../properties/GirCore.Fuzzing.props), ensuring the CLI targets .NET 9 while exposing the `afl-fuzz` binary on your `PATH`.

 ## Instrumenting the SourceFunc harness